 Portrait of Alexander Lass by ©Nobby Clark, September 2019

-Alex has directed a wide variety of work including new writing and classic texts.
-Alex was a Best Director nominee at the inaugural Stage Debut Awards for his first professional full-length production, 46 Beacon by Bill Rosenfield (Trafalgar Studios 2).
+Alex has directed a wide variety of work including thrilling new writing and timely revivals of classic texts.
+Alex has collaborated closely with playwrights to develop their work, such as working with Tallulah Brown on When the Birds Come which enjoyed an acclaimed world premiere at the Edinburgh Festival Fringe.
+Alex was a Best Director nominee at the inaugural Stage Debut Awards for his first full-length production, 46 Beacon a new play by Bill Rosenfield (Trafalgar Studios 2).

 Alex has also worked as a teacher and guest-director at schools and drama schools including LAMDA.

-Alex enjoys swimming, cycling, Regency art and architecture, jazz, and whisk(e)y.
+Alex enjoys swimming, cycling, Regency art and architecture, classical music, jazz, whisk(e)y, and he is interested in nature and conservation.
 He holds dual UK / USA Citizenship.